-Protons are the positively charged parts of an atom.
-A natural phenomenon in the way that protons move and release their energy - called the Bragg peak - is what makes protons optimal for use in radiation treatment for many kinds of cancer.
-The Bragg peak is the burst of energy released by protons when they reach the end of their path in the body, presumably at the site of a tumor.
+A natural phenomenon in the way that protons move and release their energy - called the Bragg peak - is what makes proton radiation useful for cancer treatment.
+The Bragg peak is the burst of energy released by protons when they reach the end of their path at the site of a tumor.
 In proton therapy, the Bragg peak can be placed at any depth in the tissue, according to the depth of the tumor.

 Figure 1: The path of a single proton as it enters the body and deposits the vast majority of its energy at a single point.
 This phenomenon is referred to as the Bragg peak.
 Oncologists are able to manipulate the depth at which this takes place by controlling the speed of the proton.
 In addition, it is possible to “stack” protons in layers to cover an area in which a tumor is growing, thereby concentrating the radiation directly at the tumor site, with minimal damage to surrounding healthy tissue (See Figure 2).